SecondaryEnglish

 by Teachwire

-KS3 poetry lesson plan
+KS3 poetry lesson plans

 DOWNLOAD A FREE RESOURCE!
 KS3 poetry – Identify poetic techniques in song lyrics